What parents need to know

 Parents Need to Know

-Parents need to know that kids help adults answer questions taken from grade-school textbooks that could win the adult contestants up to $1 million.
+Parents need to know that Are You Smarter Than A 5th Grader features kids helping adults answer questions taken from grade-school textbooks that could win the adult contestants up to $1 million.
 That said, the kids are mainly on the sidelines in this program.
-The content of the questions is completely unobjectionable, and kids are treated with respect (though in one episode host Jeff Foxworthy compared a young girl's looks to those of Halle Berry).
+The content of the questions is completely unobjectionable, and kids are treated with respect (though young girl's are sometimes compared to pretty celebs like Halle Berry).
 One aspect of the game -- in which a contestant can "peek" or "copy" a child's answer -- might be seen to endorse cheating.

 What's the story?